 Note: If you are new to computer vision models and model training, read our introductory article.

-This quickstart guide is intended to get you up and running and training models right away, so we have simplified the process to 4 steps:
+This quickstart guide is intended to get you up and running and training a license plate detection model right away, so we have simplified the process to 4 steps:

 We’ll provide you with a ready-made dataset, in the correct format, so you can focus on training.
 We’ll guide you through training a license-plate detection model, using a subset of the same dataset we used to train the license plate model in our catalog.
 And finally, we’ll also walk you through setting up a project, publishing your new model, and testing it out in an application.
 We’ll finish with a summary and some next steps.
 Let’s get started!